-- for each angle usually 2 or 3 angles are more likely - approximate:
+- for each angle usually 2 or 3 angles are more likely

-"rotamers"
+- approximate:

+- pretend each side chain may only exist in one of the preferred positions "rotamers"

 - per sidechain

 - maybe 3, 9, .. rotamers

-- crude? yes
+- crude ? yes

-- useful?
+- useful ?

 - transform problem into a smaller search